holstt/stream2podcast/README.md

 # Base URL where the podcast feeds are served from
 base_url: "https://podcasts.mydomain.com/"

+# OPTIONAL: Whether to update feeds on startup.
+Defaults to false.
+should_update_feeds_on_startup: true
 ```

 Rename the file to `config.yml` and adapt the configuration to your use case.